ahmmmmad11/filters/README.md

     }
 ```

-now you can inject this filter in your controller methods like:
+now you can use the filter by injecting `UserFilter` in your controller like:

 ```php
 ...